 Global trips led by Cornerstone University provide you with a first-hand opportunity to examine global business topics.
 As a trip member and traveler, you'll grow in your knowledge of international cultures, synthesize research about cultural competencies, practice cultural intelligence and explore cross-cultural global business connections.

-Dublin and Amsterdam—January 2020
+Dublin and Amsterdam—Jan.
+4-11, 2020

-Visiting Dublin, Ireland, provides students with the opportunity to see firsthand an example of a strong economy within Europe with many connections to the USA.
-The city of Amsterdam (Netherlands) offers a unique cultural experience in the heart of Europe with well-established business connections to other parts of Europe and beyond.
+Visiting Dublin, Ireland, provides students with the opportunity to see firsthand an example of a strong economy within Europe with many connections to the U.S. The city of Amsterdam (Netherlands) offers a unique cultural experience in the heart of Europe with well-established business connections to other parts of Europe and beyond.
 Students will be able to experience how Irish and Dutch companies adapt and seek to thrive within the global economy.

+- July 22, 2019 | Ireland Trip Reservation Form 2020 due

 - Aug.
-19, 2019 | Ireland Trip Reservation Form 2019 due

-- Sept.
-9, 2019 | First trip payment due (non-refundable as it reserves non-refundable airfare)
+19 2019 | First trip payment of $1500 due (non-refundable as it reserves non-refundable airfare)

+- Oct.
+21, 2019 | Trip cost balance due

 - Nov.
-11, 2019 | Trip cost balance due

-- Nov.
-11, 2019 | You must have a valid passport to go on a global trip; this means that your passport must be valid for at least six months past the final date of the trip.
+4, 2019 | You must have a valid passport to go on a global trip; this means that your passport must be valid for at least six months past the final date of the trip.
 If you have a passport from a country other than the United States, you may need to secure a visa for entry into Ireland and/or the Netherlands.

 - Nov.
-11, 2019 | Health Form due
+4, 2019 | Health and Medical Profile Form due

-The global trip opportunity can count as elective credit if you are in a bachelor's degree program.
-Additionally, this trip can be used as a substitute for BUS-318 Global Business Perspectives in the B.S.
+Additionally, this global trip opportunity can count as elective credit if you are in a bachelor's degree program.
+It can also be used as a substitute for BUS-318 Global Business Perspectives in the B.S.
 Organizational Management or B.S.
 Business Administration and Leadership degree program.